uobdv/Design-Verification/index.md

 ## EDA Software Access

-You will require access to two EDA tools for this module: MentorGraphic's ModelSim/QuestaSim and Cadence's SpecMan and JasperGold.
+You will require access to two EDA tools for this module: Siemens ModelSim/QuestaSim and Cadence SpecMan and JasperGold.

 The EDA tools are accessible in the Linux labs in MVB, 2.11 and 1.15, and also remotely.
 To set up remote access you need to follow the instructions on [how to set up X2GO](https://uob.sharepoint.com/sites/itservices/SitePages/fits-engineering-linux-x2go.aspx).